xaviervia/redux-subscribers-example/README.md

 **Side effects are treated as logicless "drivers"**
 - Side effects can be tested in isolation by injecting two states into them
-- Side effects can be easily be swapped
+- Side effects can be easily swapped
 - Business logic accidentally embedded into side effects can be easily identified as a smell

 ## Things that would make this approach user-friendly